NatronGitHub/Natron/Documentation/source/_prefs.rst

 **Display plug-in icon on node-graph**

-When checked, each node that has a plug-in icon will display it in the node-graph.Changing this option will not affect already existing nodes, unless a restart of Natron is made.
+When checked, each node that has a plug-in icon will display it in the node-graph.
+Changing this option will not affect already existing nodes, unless a restart of Natron is made.

 **Anti-Aliasing**

 When checked, the node graph will be painted using anti-aliasing.
-Unchecking it may increase performances.
+Unchecking it may increase performance.
 Changing this requires a restart of Natron

 **Default node color**